 Are interlibrary-loan services available?
 Can I place requests?

 Book delivery and interlibrary-loan services have been suspended.
 While you can still place requests, they will take time to process, and no requests will be available for pickup until well after the library re-opens.
 We advise people to hold off on placing new requests until after the lbrary re-opens.

 I'm trying to use online services but I don't have my library card number.

 If you have a library card but don't know its number, email email@example.com and we will email it to whatever email address we have on file for you.
 If this doesn't work, either because the email address we have on file for you is out of date or we have no email address on file for you, let us know and we will pass your request on to our Circulation Services department, which may be able to set up a temporary card for you.

-If you've never had a card, or your card is so old that it is no longer in our system, send an email to email@example.com and we will see if we can set up a temporary card for you.
+If you've never had a card, or your card is so old that it is no longer in our system, register for a new card here.

 I have my library card number, but I am having trouble accessing online services.

 It may be that your card has expired.
 Contact us (see above) and we will try to re-activate it for you.

 No, please hang on to materials you'd like to donate.